Dworcowa Street: Tenement at 55/57

-Plots situated between Bahnhoffstraße 22 and Bahnhoffstraße 28 (from today 's Dworcowa Nr.51 to 61) were property of the Prussian Railway Direction (Preußische Ostbahn) which had tenements erected to house officials, personnel and administration.
+Plots situated between Bahnhofstraße 22 and Bahnhofstraße 28 (from today 's Dworcowa Nr.51 to 61) were property of the Prussian Railway Direction (Preußische Ostbahn) which had tenements erected to house officials, personnel and administration.
 The building at Nr.55/57 was one of them, realized in the beginning of the 20th century.

 The massive building shows balanced facade with two grand bay windows, several balconies and a large terrace running between the gable, beneath dormers.
 Worth underlining are the two gates adorned with a typical Art Nouveau female figure (Nr.55) and with vegetal curly scrollwork (Nr.57).